creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-06-20-tutorial_transformer.md

 ## **Transformer encoder**

-The figure below presents an overview of the encoding layer of transformers.
+The figure below presents an overview of the encoding layer of transformer.
 It is composed of two main steps.

 ![](/collections/images/transformers/vit_encoding_layer.jpg)